-From a clinical perspective, Veasley noted a shortage of pain specialists, insufficient training about pain for primary care providers, no teambased multimodal coordinated treatment, and a meager evidence base on which to assess benefits and risks of any treatment approach.
+From a clinical perspective, Veasley noted a shortage of pain specialists; insufficient training on pain for primary care providers; a lack of team-based, multimodal, coordinated treatment; and a meager evidence base on which to assess benefits and risks of any treatment approach.
 Sharon Walsh added that there are barriers to using drugs currently available.
 For example, prior authorization may be needed before buprenorphine can be given at discharge from the emergency department.
 She also cited the need for higher affinity and efficacy therapies for both overdose and maintenance, particularly in light of the availability of fentanyl and fentanyl analogues, as well as a need for better data about who is at risk of repeat overdose.
 Scott Powers, professor of pediatrics at the University of Cincinnati College of Medicine, noted that the discovery and development of novel treatment approaches will also require a better understanding of reasons for adherence and non-adherence, and strategies to maximize adherence.
 William Maixner, director of the Center for Translational Pain